klmcwhirter/explore_python/concurrent/README.md

 These results were purposely (albeit selfishly, because of time commitment) trimmed down to perhaps the most interesting data points.

-> As `max_n` grows in size, the experimental executable loses its performance similarity.
+> As `max_n` grows in size, the experimental executable loses its performance similarity. *This is more than likely due to the overhead associated with context switching and resource contention.*

 ### Production Executable (python3.13)